 Fear of Being Wrong is Helpful in Investing

-While confidence is often considered a strength in many situations, in investing, it tends to be more frequently be a weakness.
+While confidence is often considered a strength in many situations, in investing, it tends to be more frequently a weakness.
 Careful risk management is critical to successful investing.
 But being mistakenly overconfident in our investment decisions interferes with our ability to practice good risk management.
 The overconfidence bias often leads us to view our investment decisions as less risky than they actually are.

-Ray Dalio, founder of the world’s largest hedge fund, Bridgewater & Associates, has commented many times that being overconfident can lead to disastrous results.
+Ray Dalio, the founder of the world’s largest hedge fund, Bridgewater & Associates, has commented many times that being overconfident can lead to disastrous results.
 In an interview with Forbes, he attributed a significant amount of his success to avoiding any overconfidence bias.
 Dalio states that he makes it a point to stay keenly aware of the possibility of his assessments being incorrect.
 “I knew that no matter how confident I was in making any single bet, that I could still be wrong.”
 With that mindset, he always strives to consider worst-case scenarios and take appropriate steps to minimize his risk of loss.